+ISO (International Organization for Standardization) is the world's largest developer and publisher of International Standards.
+ISO is a network of the national standards institutes of 162 countries, one member per country, with a Central Secretariat in Geneva, Switzerland, that coordinates the system.
 ISO is a non-governmental organization that forms a bridge between the public and private sectors.
 On the one hand, many of its member institutes are part of the governmental structure of their countries, or are mandated by their government

 Tackling marine litter through circular innovation European Union

 In the heart of the Bay of Biscay, where the azure waters meet the Spanish Basque Country, the BLUENET project set sail to tackle lost fishing gear, upcycling the ominous 'ghost-nets'.

 Korean imports of Russian seafood decreased by half South Korea